 About Jon Reino

-Jon Reino is a cinematographer and director based out of New York City with a BFA in Filmmaking from Montclair State University.
+Jon Reino is a photographer, cinematographer, and director based out of New Jersey with a BFA in Filmmaking from Montclair State University.
 He specializes in handheld camera operation and fast-paced editing, while providing quality regardless of budget.
 He is also a still photographer, specializing in photojournalism and portraiture, with a passion for astrophotography and nature.
 Most often, Jon finds himself photographing concerts, as well as events in his hometown of Lebanon Borough where he is a member of the Board of Recreation.

 His upcoming film works includes several feature length documentaries.
 "Mindreader: Beyond Sonification" about Colin Harrington's revolutionary technology which converts brainwaves into audio and visual compositions.
 "Toska", which follows Jon and his partner Jes Lynne around the country, learning from unique and interesting people about different ways of living sustainably.
 And "Sounds Underground", a profile of New York City's subway music scene over the course of several years.
 Jon is the Director, Cinematographer, Editor, and Producer of all three films, with the addition of all those who have made each film possible, and the exception of Sounds Underground being edited by friend and collaborator, Austin Morris.